Applications of the Morava $K$-theory to algebraic groups: Gamma filtration on Morava -theories

 \begin{ntt}[Operations from Morava $K$-theories] In article \cite{Sech2} the first author classified all operations from the $n$-th Morava $K$-theory to the so called $p^n$-typical oriented theories whose coefficient ring is a free $\Zp$-module.

 We will exploit these operations only when the target theory is either the $n$-th Morava $K$-theory itself or the Chow theory with $p$-local coefficients.
-We denote these operations by $c_i^{K(n)}$ and $c_i^{\CH}$ respectively and summarize their properties in this section.
+There exist certain generators of the algebra of all operations constructed in \cite{Sech2} which in these cases are denoted by $c_i^{K(n)}$ and $c_i^{\CH}$ respectively, and we summarize their properties in this section.

 In this section we consider Morava $K$-theories with $\Zp$-coefficients, i.e. we set $v_n=1$.
 This agrees with \cite{Sech, Sech2}.
 This reduction to $\Zp$-coefficients does not break the grading completely.
 Namely, one can show the following proposition.

-\begin{prop}[{\cite[Proposition~4.1.5]{Sech}}] \begin{enumerate} \item Morava $K$-theories $K(n)^*$ are {$\ZZ/(p^n-1)$-graded} as presheaves of rings.
+\begin{prop}[{\cite[Proposition~4.1.5]{Sech}} \& {\cite[Proposition~3.15]{Sech2}}] \begin{enumerate} \item Morava $K$-theories $K(n)^*$ are {$\ZZ/(p^n-1)$-graded} as presheaves of rings.

 \item The grading is compatible with push-forwards, i.e. for a projective morphism $f\colon X\rarr Y$ of codimension $c$ the push-forward map increases the grading in Morava $K$-theories by $c$: $f_*\colon K(n)^i(X)\rarr K(n)^{i+c}(Y)$.